Samarthatwork/Pizza-Runner-Case-study/README.md

 6. The average time it takes for each runner to arrive at the Pizza Runner HQ to pickup the order is 36 minutes.
 7. The longest delivery time was 2 hours and 25 minutes, and the shortest delivery time was 4 minutes.
 8. There was no correlation between the number of pizzas in an order and how long it takes to prepare them.
-9. Most of the customers live within 5-6 km of the HQ., **.
+9. Most of the customers live within 5-6 km of the HQ.